SAP/jenkins-library/documentation/docs/steps/cloudFoundryFaasDeploy.md

 ## Example

-* ### Deploying functions into xfsrt environment without deplyoment configuration data
+#### Deploying functions into xfsrt environment without deployment configuration data

-The following example deploys the functions project into xfsrt instance running in the cloud foundry space.
+The following example deploys the functions project into xfsrt instance running in the Cloud Foundry space.

 ```groovy
 cloudFoundryFaasDeploy(